Why is Scrum so Popular?

 Step 2: Get Trained and Certified

-Individuals: Our Scrum Master Certified (SMCTM) Course has dates available throughout the year in Dublin.
-For those who want to expand their career with Scrum, a Scrum Master Certification is a wise first step.
+Individuals: Our Scrum Master Certified (SMCTM) and Scrum Product Owner (SPOCTM) courses are both available as self-directed, online training.
+For those who want to expand their career with Scrum, a Scrum Master or Scrum Product Owner Certification is a wise first step.

 Teams & Businesses: We offer customised training programmes in Scrum which can be targeted around building a skilled Scrum Team or introducing a Scrum or Agile mindset to your organisation.